gdevby/alert-job/README.md

 You may encounter next problems:
 1) After running `mvn clean install` project's build may fail.
 For that check java version (`java --version`) it's should be 17.
 And if necessary install appropriate java version via command `sudo apt install openjdk-17-jdk`
 2) Access being denied for creating containers.
 Follow docker setup [instruction](#docker-setup-instruction).
-3) Cannot start ElasticSearch.
-For that change access right to public directory `sudo chmod 777 public`.
-Also problem may encounter due to high memory consumption.
-For that in `docker-compose.yml` in elasticsearch settings either increase parameter `mem_limit`, or decrease heap size (ES_JAVA_OPTS=-Xms512m -Xmx512m)
-   (heap min size, heap max size)

 ### Docker setup instruction